errantmind/errantmind.github.io/_posts/2019-02-04-longbrain.md

 **Ghee** (or Butter) is a good source of fat.
 Fats are the primary source of energy on a ketogenic diet.
 Fats also reduce the acidic flavor of the coffee.
 [OMGhee](https://omghee.com/) and [Ancient Organics](https://www.ancientorganics.com/) are both good choices.
 I prefer the taste of OMGhee but sometimes they are back-ordered

 **MCT Oil** is a type of fat which is easily processed by the liver, yielding energy faster than ghee and butter.
-[Pure C8 MCT Oil](https://shop.ketosource.co/products/pure-c8-mct-oil) is a particular formulation of MCT which contains only caprylic acid.
-Caprylic acid is [preferable](https://ketosource.co/caprylic-acid-c8/) over other types of MCT
+[Pure C8 MCT Oil](https://shop.ketosource.co/products/pure-c8-mct-oil) is a particular formulation of MCT which contains only caprylic acid which is [preferable](https://ketosource.co/caprylic-acid-c8/) over other types of MCT

 **Whey Protein** can be supplemented for muscle maintenance and growth.
-[Now Foods](https://www.nowfoods.com/sports-nutrition/whey-protein-isolate-unflavored-powder) makes an **unflavored** protein isolate which scores highly on LabDoor
+[Now Foods](https://www.nowfoods.com/sports-nutrition/whey-protein-isolate-unflavored-powder) makes an unflavored protein isolate which scores highly on LabDoor

 **Collagen Peptides** are a protein can be supplemented for joint maintenance and skin elasticity.
-[Further Foods](https://shop.furtherfood.com/products/collagen-peptides-protein-powder) makes **unflavored** collagen peptides
+[Further Foods](https://shop.furtherfood.com/products/collagen-peptides-protein-powder) makes unflavored collagen peptides

 **Creatine** improves cognitive function and workout performance.
 [Bulk Supplements](https://www.bulksupplements.com/creatine-monohydrate.html) scores highly on Labdoor